June 27, 2023

 Methods For Tracking Progress

 Body Measurements: Measure your chest, waist, hips, thighs, and arms regularly to monitor changes in your muscle size and body composition.
 Taking measurements every 4-6 weeks is a reliable way to track your progress over time.
+Tracking progress with measurements and performance metrics can motivate women in their muscle-building journey.

 Body fat percentage: Measuring your body fat percentage using methods like bioelectrical impedance analysis (BIA), skinfold calipers, or DEXA scans can provide insights into your body composition changes.